petrum01/Capstone_project_object_detection/README.md

 #### faster_rcnn_inception_v2_coco

-After 20k training steps, better detection on smaller objects(very steady medium - close range detection) :
+After 20k training steps, better detection on smaller objects (very steady medium - close range detection) :
 ![detection](models/faster_rcnn_inception_v2_coco/20k_detection_ht.gif)
 But slower inference time and too many false positives, even when detection threshold is bumped :
 ![false positives](models/faster_rcnn_inception_v2_coco/20k_false_ht.gif)

 The more it is trained, the more steadily the net detects the object, but also picks up the same false positives but with better (false) acuracy (this net was trained to 60k steps, but with no major improvements).

-#### faster_rcnn_resnet101_kitti :
+#### faster_rcnn_resnet101_kitti

-KITTI datasets are captured by driving around the mid-size city of Karlsruhe, in rural areas and on highways.
+['KITTI'](http://www.cvlibs.net/datasets/kitti/) datasets are captured by driving around the mid-size city of Karlsruhe, in rural areas and on highways.
 Up to 15 cars and 30 pedestrians are visible per image.
 This might be a good match to our detection problem.
 Raw KITTI images have a resolution of 1242x375 (about 13% more than the ssd_resnet50_v1 input training image size, and 500% bigger than ssd_mobilenet_v2_coco input training image size).

 This model was trained on the dataset with added background images.